Neural coding: Overview

-Neurons are remarkable among the cells of the body in their ability to propagate signals rapidly over large distances.
-They do this by generating characteristic electrical pulses called action potentials: voltage spikes that can travel down axons.
+Neurons have an ability uncommon among the cells of the body to propagate signals rapidly over large distances by generating characteristic electrical pulses called action potentials: voltage spikes that can travel down axons.
 Sensory neurons change their activities by firing sequences of action potentials in various temporal patterns, with the presence of external sensory stimuli, such as light, sound, taste, smell and touch.
-It is known that information about the stimulus is encoded in this pattern of action potentials and transmitted into and around the brain, but this is not the only method.
-Specialized neurons, such as those of the retina, can communicate more information through graded potentials.
-This differs from action potentials because information about the strength of a stimulus directly correlates with the strength of the neurons output.
+Information about the stimulus is encoded in this pattern of action potentials and transmitted into and around the brain.
+Beyond this, specialized neurons, such as those of the retina, can communicate more information through graded potentials.
+These differ from action potentials because information about the strength of a stimulus directly correlates with the strength of the neurons' output.
 The signal decays much faster for graded potentials, necessitating short inter-neuron distances and high neuronal density.
-The advantage of graded potentials are higher information rates capable of encoding more states (i.e. higher fidelity) than spiking neurons.
+The advantage of graded potentials is higher information rates capable of encoding more states (i.e. higher fidelity) than spiking neurons.

 Although action potentials can vary somewhat in duration, amplitude and shape, they are typically treated as identical stereotyped events in neural coding studies.
-If the brief duration of an action potential (about 1ms) is ignored, an action potential sequence, or spike train, can be characterized simply by a series of all-or-none point events in time.
+If the brief duration of an action potential (about 1 ms) is ignored, an action potential sequence, or spike train, can be characterized simply by a series of all-or-none point events in time.
 The lengths of interspike intervals (ISIs) between two successive spikes in a spike train often vary, apparently randomly.
 The study of neural coding involves measuring and characterizing how stimulus attributes, such as light or sound intensity, or motor actions, such as the direction of an arm movement, are represented by neuron action potentials or spikes.
 In order to describe and analyze neuronal firing, statistical methods and methods of probability theory and stochastic point processes have been widely applied.

 With the development of large-scale neural recording and decoding technologies, researchers have begun to crack the neural code and have already provided the first glimpse into the real-time neural code as memory is formed and recalled in the hippocampus, a brain region known to be central for memory formation.
 Neuroscientists have initiated several large-scale brain decoding projects.